 Increased spin rates, distance, and control.
 Quick-stopping for long shots.
 Revamped for performance.
-Low and high-numbered packs available.
-For players who mastered the basics.
+Low and high-numbered packs are available.
+They're best suited for experienced players who mastered the basics.

-May lack expected durability for a brand and model of this pedigree.
+They may lack the expected durability for a brand and model of this pedigree.

 One dozen bright and colorful balls made with high-quality construction for high speed, low spin, and easy control.
 Advanced aerodynamics make these soar over the course.